 Putting a precise figure on the amount of revenue squandered by phoenix companies isn’t easy, but there has been some investigation into the matter.
 According to a report published recently by the Phoenix Taskforce, the Australian economy was effectively robbed to the tune of $5.1 billion in the 2015-16 tax year by phoenix companies.
 This isn’t even where the story ends – $1.6 billion in taxes were resultantly never recovered, and Australian workers lost out on an estimated $300 million in wages that they were never paid.

 It is clear then that this is an issue which impacts on every sector of society, with taxpayers forced to foot the $1.6 billion tax bill instead.
-For example, we know, thanks to freedom of information laws, that 1,322 people – who were each directors of two or more companies that failed – were responsible for a quarter of the unpaid wage bill, equal to $400 million.
+For example, we know, thanks to freedom of information laws, that 1,322 people – who were each director of two or more companies that failed – were responsible for a quarter of the unpaid wage bill, equal to $400 million.
 Yet the employment department was unwilling to reveal the identity of any of the directors that contributed to this massive figure, a wrong that Labor clearly intends to correct with the 2019 general election imminent.

 Naming and shaming is one thing, but many will observe that companies such as Amazon, Google, Facebook, and many others, have been outed as operating dubious tax policies previously, and none of them appeared to be particularly embarrassed or impacted by this.
 So, Labor has revealed a tranche of other measures alongside its plans to out directors, each of which is intended to strengthen legislative provisions against phoenix companies.

 Labor has also proposed to give power to the Commissioner of Taxation to apply to the Australian Securities and Investments Commission to have the worst phoenix tax offenders formally disqualified.
-This is not guaranteed, and would be dependent on a formal legal process, but it could see directors who engage in or oversee the worst examples of non-compliance being prevented from setting up new companies, and operating in that capacity again.
+This is not guaranteed and would be dependent on a formal legal process, but it could see directors who engage in or oversee the worst examples of non-compliance being prevented from setting up new companies and operating in that capacity again.

 Another proposal that Labour made previously was to require all company directors to obtain a unique Director Identification Number with a 100-point identification check.
 This has been a major plank of Labor’s policy in this area, with the party proposing this change to the law over 18 months ago.